awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ASGettingNotifications.md

 1. On the **Notifications** tab, choose **Delete** next to the notification\.

 **To delete Amazon EC2 Auto Scaling notification configuration using the AWS CLI**
-Use the following `delete-notification-configuration` command:
+Use the following delete\-notification\-configuration command:

 ```
 aws autoscaling delete-notification-configuration --auto-scaling-group-name my-asg --topic-arn arn:aws:sns:us-west-2:123456789012:my-sns-topic
 ```

-For information about deleting the Amazon SNS topic associated with your Auto Scaling group, and also deleting all the subscriptions to that topic, see [Clean Up](http://docs.aws.amazon.com/sns/latest/dg/CleanUp.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For information about deleting the Amazon SNS topic and all subscriptions associated with your Auto Scaling group, see [Clean Up](https://docs.aws.amazon.com/sns/latest/dg/CleanUp.html) in the *Amazon Simple Notification Service Developer Guide*\.